U.S. firm wins UK embryonic stem cell trial go-ahead

 If the Stargardt's trial goes well, ACT has its eye on a much larger potential market -- macular degeneration, a slowly progressing disease and the leading cause of blindness in the developed world.

-Up to 30 million people in the U.S. and Europe have this blinding condition, which ACT said "represents a $25-30 billion worldwide market that has yet to be effectively addressed."
+Up to 30 million people in the U.S. and Europe have this blinding condition, which ACT said "represents a $25-30 billion (22-27 billion pounds) worldwide market that has yet to be effectively addressed."

 The company won U.S. approval in January to trial its treatment in patients with macular degeneration.